• Summary

 FISCAL NOTE.--Pursuant to Legislative Law, Section 50:

-This bill would provide an increase in the defined benefit cost-of-
+This bill would increase the maximum cost-of-living adjustment (COLA)

 Insofar as this bill affects the New York State and Local Employees'

-increase in the present value of benefits would be approximately $844
+Retirement System (NYSLERS), the present value of benefits would

 In NYSLERS, this benefit improvement will be funded by (1) billing a